mohan8git/CNN/README.md

 once done with the CNN go for the YOLO v3 for better understanding.

 Follow the coursera standford Machine learning course for getting the basic knowledge.

+In the coming year it will be among the most developed technology.